Secret Key Generation over Noisy Channels with Correlated Sources: Introduction

 \subsection{Notation and Conventions}

 Throughout this work, we use the standard notation of~\cite{gamal_network_2011}.
 Specifically, given two integers $i$ and $j$, the expression $[i: j]$ denotes the set $\{i, i+1, \ldots, j\}$, whereas for real values $a$ and $b$, $[a, b]$ denotes the closed interval between $a$ and $b$.
 We use the notation $x_i^j = (x_i, x_{i+1}, \ldots, x_j)$ to denote the sequence of length $j-i+1$ for $1\leq i\leq j$.
 If $i=1$, we drop the subscript for succinctness, i.e., $x^j = (x_1, x_2, \ldots, x_j)$.
-Lowercase letters such as $x$ and $y$ are mainly used to represent constants or realizations of random variables, whereas capital letters such as $X$ and $Y$ stand for the random variables in itself.
-Bold capital letters such as $\pmb{H}$ and $\pmb{Q}$ represent matrices, while calligraphic letters such as $\cX$ and $\cY$ are reserved for sets, codebooks or special functions.
+Lowercase letters such as $x$ and $y$ are mainly used to represent constants or realizations of random variables, capital letters such as $X$ and $Y$ stand for the random variables in itself, and calligraphic letters such as $\cX$ and $\cY$ are reserved for sets, codebooks, or special functions.